pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 See [hello_imgui.h](hello_imgui.h).

+#### Application assets path

 `std::string assetFileFullPath(const std::string& assetRelativeFilename)` will return the path to assets.

+ This works under all platforms except Android.
+For compatibility with Android and other platforms, use `LoadAssetFileData`.

 For example, if you have the following project structure:
 ````